Armand Hammer

-Armand Hammer (May 21, 1898 – December 10, 1990) was an American businessman and philanthropist.
-The son of a Russian Empire-born communist activist, Hammer trained as a physician before beginning his career in trade with the newly established Soviet Union.
+Armand Hammer (May 21, 1898 – December 10, 1990) was an American oil tycoon, entrepreneur, and philanthropist.

+The son of a Russian-born communist activist, Hammer trained as a physician before beginning his career in trade with the newly established Soviet Union.
 Having made his fortune in pharmaceuticals and whiskey, he nearly retired before coming into control of the then-failing Occidental Petroleum in 1956.
-He spent the next 33 years as Chief Executive Officer and Chairman of the company, overseeing its growth to become one of the largest companies in the US.
+He spent the next 33 years as chief executive officer and chairman of the company, overseeing its growth to become one of the largest companies in the US.
 Called "Lenin's chosen capitalist" by the press, he was also known for his art collection and his close ties to the Soviet Union.

 Hammer's business interests around the world and his "citizen diplomacy" helped him cultivate a wide network of friends and associates.

 Early life

-Armand Hammer was born in New York City to Rose (née Lipschitz) and Julius Hammer.
-Rose and Julius Hammer were Jewish emigrants from the Russian Empire, from Vitebsk (now in Belarus) and Odesa (now in Ukraine), respectively.
+Armand Hammer was born in New York City to Rose and Julius Hammer.
+Rose and Julius Hammer were Jewish emigrants from the Russian Empire, from Vitebsk (present-day Belarus) and Odessa (present-day Ukraine), respectively.
 Julius Hammer came to the United States in 1875 and settled in the Bronx, where he ran a general medical practice and five drugstores.